srele96/sk-experiments/sandbox/README.md

 # Sandbox

-The Sandbox is a collection everything I want to do using C++ and everything related to the C++ ecosystem.
+The Sandbox is a collection of module and sample units which allow me to do everything I want using C++ and its ecosystem.

 ## Goals